VicOnt22/grasacgks/docroot/modules/contrib/geofield_map/README.md

 ### **Geofield Map Dynamic Markers Theming & Legends Specifications**

-Geofield Map 2.x introduces the MapThemer Plugin system that allows the definition of MapThemer Plugins able to dynamically differentiate Map Features/Markers based on Contents Types, Taxonomy Terms, Values, etc. Each Plugin Type provides the automatic definition of a related Legend Build, that
+Geofield Map (since 2.x release) introduces the MapThemer Plugin system that allows the definition of MapThemer Plugins able to dynamically differentiate Map Features/Markers based on Contents Types, Taxonomy Terms, Values, etc. Each Plugin Type provides the automatic definition of a related Legend Build, that